nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-A list of all past medications issued to a patient ordered by date descending (i.e. most recent date/time first).
+A list of all past medications, issued to a patient ordered by date descending (i.e. most recent date/time first).
+The type will include Acute, or Repeat.
+Where the medication was cancelled (Acute) or Discontinued (Repeat), this should be included in the Details column as Cancelled followed by Date of Cancellation or Discontinued, followed by Date when discontinued.

 ### Structured Data ###